top of page

 • 4 min read

-• Functionality: Do you need a simple brochure site or something with booking, quotes, or client portals?
+• Functionality: Do you need a simple brochure site or something more extensive, with booking, quotes, or client portals?

 • Content creation: Will you provide text and images, or do you want the designer to handle that?

-• SEO and marketing integration: A site that’s optimized for search engines and lead generation costs more but pays off.
+• SEO and marketing integration: A site that’s optimized for search engines and lead generation costs more, but absolutely pays off.

 Think of it like building a house.
-You can get a basic model or go all out with custom features.
-Both shelter you, but one fits your style and needs perfectly.
+You can get a basic model or choose custom features.
+Both shelter you, but one will fit your style and needs better.

 1. Planning and Strategy